cell-5/one-click-hugo-cms/site/content/people/_index.md

 people:
   - heading: "Peter Barry"
     text: >
       Peter has over 15 years of experience in delivering technology products.
 These days he enjoys blending the right teams and unblocking them when needed.
 Usually he chips in with hands-on work and advise around delivery strategy and cloud architectures.
-He keeps an eye on projects to ensure client projects are on track for success.
+He keeps an eye on client projects to ensure they are on track for success.
     imageUrl: "/img/peter.jpeg"
     linkedin: 'https://uk.linkedin.com/in/peterbarry/'